-Execution of instruments of Cost of record-
+Execution of instruments of conveyance. ing.

 An Act To authorize the Secretary of the Interior to enter into an agreement for relocating portions of the Natchez Trace Parkway, Mississippi, and for other purposes, approved August 25, 1958 (72 Stat.
 839)